• google scholor

 Click here to view Figure

-History and tourism potential
+History and Tourism Potential

 The origin of Kashmir valley has been studied by various workers over the period and provided significant number of evidences that eventually helped in figuring out the lacustrine origin of the Karewa deposits.27,28 The valley of Kashmir is regarded as an elliptical dun in the middle Himalayas composed of highly compacted and distorted rocks of different geographical era ranging from Carboniferous to the Eocene period29.
 Geological investigation carried out by De Terra and Paterson in 1939 revealed that the origin of Kashmir valley is due to the upliftment of the Pir Panchal range during few past million years that caused blockage of Himalayan rivers and resulted in the formation of a vast lake.
 The lithology of catchment constitutes the Triassic limestone represented by thick compact blue limestone, slates and dolomites19.